 How will we resolve disputes?
 We want you to be happy with your Sprint Services.
 If, for some reason, we cannot resolve your concern to your satisfaction through calls to our customer care, you and Sprint each agree to try to resolve those disputes in good faith after you provide written notice of the dispute as set forth below.
-If we cannot resolve the dispute, you and Sprint agree that we will resolve the dispute through individual binding arbitration or small claims court, instead of courts of general jurisdiction.
+If we cannot resolve the dispute despite our good-faith efforts, you and Sprint agree that we will resolve the dispute through binding individual arbitration or in small claims court, instead of courts of general jurisdiction.
 Back to top

 Mandatory arbitration and waiver of class action

-Instead of suing in court, you and Sprint agree to arbitrate all Disputes (as defined below) on an individual, non-representative, basis.
+You and we each agree that any and all claims or Disputes (as defined below) will be resolved by binding arbitration or in small claims court.
+In addition, you and Sprint agree that any proceedings will be conducted on an individual, non-representative, basis, and not as a class, representative, mass, or consolidated action.
 You agree that, by entering into this Agreement, you and Sprint are waiving the right to a trial by jury or to participate in a class action or representative action.
 This agreement to arbitrate is intended to be broadly interpreted.

 In arbitration, there is no judge or jury.
 Instead, a neutral third-party arbitrator resolves Disputes in a less formal process than in court.
 In arbitration, there is limited discovery and a court review of the arbitrator’s decision is limited.
-However, just as a court would, the arbitrator must follow the terms of the Agreement and can award damages and relief, including any attorneys’ fees authorized by law.
+However, just as a court would, the arbitrator must follow the terms of the Agreement and can award damages and other relief, including attorneys’ fees, as authorized by law.